digitalcredentials/credential-status-manager-git/README.md

 ## Background

-Credentials are dynamic artifacts with a robust lifecycle that goes well beyond issuance.
+Credentials are dynamic artifacts with a lifecycle that goes well beyond issuance.
 This lifecycle is liable to span revocation, suspension, and expiry, among other common states.
-Many proposals have been put forth to capture this model in Verifiable Credentials.
+Many proposals have been put forth to capture these statuses in Verifiable Credentials.
 One of the most mature specifications for this is [Status List 2021](https://w3c-ccg.github.io/vc-status-list-2021).
 This library provides an implementation of this specification that leverages Git services like GitHub and GitLab for storage and authentication.

 ## Install

-- Node.js 16+ is recommended.
+- Node.js 20+ is recommended.

 ### NPM